kpacha/serf-handler/README.md

 also, it would handle `config_update` events/queries so you could extend it and integrate a distribution layer for your configuration service.

-Note: the handler module is almost a copy of [serf-master](https://github.com/garethr/serf-master)
+Note: the SerfHandler and SerfHandlerProxy are almost a copy of [serf-master](https://github.com/garethr/serf-master)

 ##Assumptions